Credit card surcharges explained: What businesses need to know

 Best practices for surcharge policies

-Businesses have to strike a delicate balance with surcharges: they need to cover their costs but also keep customers happy.
-Tacking on too high a surcharge for credit card payments might save money on transaction fees, but it can risk customer happiness and loyalty.
+Businesses have to strike a delicate balance with surcharges: they need to cover their costs and keep customers happy.
+Applying too high a surcharge for credit card payments might save money on transaction fees, but it can risk customer happiness and loyalty.

 Best practices for implementing surcharge policies require careful consideration in several areas: